vivaria/edisonrul.ing/README.md

 ## NIGHT'S END SORCERER

-*   "Night's End Sorcerer's" effect can be activated when it is Special Summoned during the Damage Step.
+*   "Night's End Sorcerer"'s effect can be activated when it is Special Summoned during the Damage Step.
-*   "Night's End Sorcerer's" effect cannot be activated when it is Special Summoned face-down (with "The Shallow Grave", etc.).
+*   "Night's End Sorcerer"'s effect cannot be activated when it is Special Summoned face-down (with "The Shallow Grave", etc.).

 ## NIGHT WING SORCERESS